toyokumo/nested-sets-clj/README.md

      (nested/adjacency-list->vec-tree :id :parent-id [a b c d e f g h i])))
 ```

-`adjacency-list->vec-tree` can also take a function which control how to make a node in the tree.
+`adjacency-list->vec-tree` can also take a function which controls how to make a node in the tree.

 ```clojure
 (let [a {:id :a :parent-id nil}